-The costs to implement the Blacktail Creek actions are estimated by combining the costs for the three concept proposals plus a 5% project management cost and a 15% engineering and oversight cost.
-As costs for individual projects within the watershed are conceptual at this time, funding individual projects within the watershed will be based on cost-effectiveness and cost benefit, rather than concept proposal estimates.
+The costs to implement the Blacktail Creek actions are estimated by combining the costs for the concept proposals plus additional funds due to the conceptual nature of project proposals and additional unknown costs associated with project implementation (e.g. engineering, permitting, fluctuating construction material costs, etc.).
+As costs for individual projects within the watershed are conceptual, funding individual projects within the watershed will be based on identified priorities, cost-effectiveness and cost benefit, rather than concept proposal estimates.

-A total cost of \$957,245 is preliminarily estimated to implement the proposed actions in the Blacktail Creek.
+A total cost of \$1,157,245 (increased by \$200,000 in 2018) is preliminarily estimated to implement the proposed actions in the Blacktail Creek.